lyraongithub/VatsimStationStatus/README.md

 ## Still in developmment:
 - [ ] Inpliment setting of station at startup.
 - [ ] Impliment Discord webhook intergration.
+- [ ] Tidy up output to print only on status change?